-The other information comprises the information included in the Annual Financial Report for the year ending 31 March 2019, other than the financial statements and our auditor's report thereon.
-The Strategic Director (Resources) and Section 151 Officer is responsible for the other information.
+The other information comprises the information included in the Annual Financial Report 2019/20, other than the financial statements and our auditor's report thereon.
+The Strategic Director (Services) and Section 151 Officer is responsible for the other information.

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.